How Does the Raft Consensus-Based Replication Protocol Work in YugabyteDB?

 - It gets automatically re-directed to the current master-leader, yb-master3 to get the node location where tablet3’s leader resides.
 This location is now cached in the client driver so that future requests do not involve the master-leader.

-- The actual request now gets redirected to the node that has tablet3-leader, yb-tserver3.
+- The actual request now gets redirected to the node that has tablet3-leader which is yb-tserver3 in this case.

-- yb-tserver3 appends this update to its own Raft log and replicates it to the Raft log of the two followers.
-It waits for one follower to successfully append in addition to itself.
+- tablet3-leader appends this update to its own Raft log and replicates it to the Raft log of the two followers.
+It waits for one follower to successfully append the update to its Raft log, in addition to itself.

 The end result is that the update above is now available for all future reads (strongly consistent reads from leader and timeline consistent reads from followers) and is also resilient against failure of one node or disk (see next section on Continuous Availability).
 Resilience against more failures is achieved by simply increasing the RF from three to five or seven.